lamiaakter14/edurescuweb-v1/README.md

    - Backend: “Review my `schema.prisma` and emergency API route and fix issues.”

 Keep context for each role in its own chat so Architect ≠ Frontend ≠ Backend.
+Rule: One role = one chat.
+Never mix Architect, Frontend, Backend in the same conversation.